Across all cuisines in the world, some sort of fruit concoction is sure to be found. Jelly and Marmalade are two of the most prominent ones.

 Fruits such as oranges are segmented and boiled with large quantities of water and sugar, including their peels and rind, and then cooled down and allowed to set.

-Marmalades have a shelf life of about a year if refrigerated and stored properly.
+Marmalades have a shelf life of about a year if refrigerated and stored correctly.
 They have a thick and varied texture since the fruit pulp and peel are never strained out.

-Marmalades have existed since ancient times when Romans acquired their preparation from Greeks.
-The presence of peels and rind introduce bitterness to the marmalade which people like.
+Marmalades have existed since ancient times when Romans acquired their preparation from the Greeks.
+The presence of peels and rind introduce bitterness to the Marmalade people like.

-Marmalades are eaten by applying on toasts and also with stews or roasts.
-It contains more dietary fiber and less sugar than other jams and jellies which makes them a healthier option.
+Marmalades are eaten by applying them on toasts and also with stews or roasts.
+It contains more dietary fibre and less sugar than other jams and jellies, making them a healthier option.

-Orange marmalade is the most popular kind, followed by Yuzu marmalade made which is Made in Japan.
-Different regions of the world all have different variations and recipes which all have different shelf lives.
+Orange Marmalade is the most popular kind, followed by Yuzu marmalade made, in Japan.
+Different regions of the world have different variations and recipes with other shelf lives.

 Main Differences Between Jelly and Marmalade